wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 <Adapter Component ID>.<Namespace>.<Identifier>
 ```

 > **Note:** Naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
-For more informaton please refer to **Configuration of OPC UA data source** section.
+For more informaton, see [OPC UA data source configuration](xref:OPCUADataSourceConfiguration).